 Comparing Error Handling Strategies

-C++ gives us more error handling tools than most languages.
-In the C era, we only had return values and errno; Java and C# rely almost entirely on exceptions; Rust gives us Result<T, E> and the ? operator.
-And C++?
-It has all of them.
-Error codes, exceptions, std::optional, std::expected—the toolbox is packed.
-Having more options isn't a bad thing, but if we don't understand the design intent and trade-offs of each tool, we easily end up with inconsistent code: in the same project, one function returns -1, another throws an exception, and yet another returns std::nullopt, forcing the caller to dig through documentation every time to figure out how to handle errors.
+The C++ language provides us with more error handling tools than most languages.
+In the C era, we only had return values and errno; Java and C# rely almost entirely on exceptions; Rust provides Result and ? operators.
+C++?
+It has them all.
+Error codes, exceptions, std::optional, std::expected—the toolbox is fully stocked.
+Having many options isn't a bad thing, but if we don't understand the design intent and trade-offs of each tool, it's easy to write code with mixed styles: in the same project, some functions return std::error_code, some throw exceptions, and some return std::optional.
+The caller has to consult the documentation every time to know how to handle errors.

-In this section, we take a higher-level perspective and compare the major error handling strategies in C++.
-Our goal isn't to debate "which one is best"—that kind of debate is usually pointless—but to clarify which scenarios each approach fits, which it doesn't, and how to make choices in real projects.
-We start with the oldest approach, error codes, work our way up to C++23's std::expected, and finish with a practical decision guide.
+In this article, we take a high-level perspective to compare several major error handling strategies in C++.
+Our goal is not to argue about "which is best"—that debate is usually meaningless—but to clarify which scenarios suit which method, which don't, and how to make choices in actual projects.
+We will start from the oldest error codes, work our way through to C++23's std::expected, and finally provide a practical decision guide.

 Starting with Error Codes: Simple but Unsafe

-Error codes are a legacy from the C era, and they are the first error handling approach every C++ programmer encounters.
-The principle is straightforward: a function tells you whether it succeeded or failed through its return value, typically using 0 for success and negative numbers for errors, or using a set of #define or enum to distinguish different error types.
+Error codes are a legacy solution from the C language era and are the first error handling method every C++ programmer encounters.
+The principle is very direct: a function tells you if it succeeded or failed through its return value, usually using 0 to indicate success and a negative number for an error, or using a set of enum or std::error_code to distinguish different error types.

 if (b == 0) {